pburkindine/angular6-demo/README.md

 # Pipeline

-Code is deployed CI/CD as two AWS "hot" lambdas using AWS CodePipeline and CodeDeploy.
+Code is deployed CI/CD using GitHub and AWS CodePipline/CodeBuild.

+The backend is deployed to an EC2 using Elastic Beanstalk, and the frontend is exposed in an S3 bucket.

-Strict linting of TypeScript, SCSS and HTML in the front-end and ES6 in the backend, as well as unit and e2e testing, enforce quality at pre-commit and in the pipeline.
+Strict linting of TypeScript, SCSS and HTML in the front-end and ES6 in the backend, as well as unit and e2e testing, enforce quality measures at pre-commit and in the pipeline.

 This integration stems from the AWS QuickStart: https://github.com/aws-quickstart/quickstart-git2s3